sussmanbu/ma4615-fa22-final-project-team-swej/content/about.md

 ## Eui Hyun Eric Kim

-Eui Hyun is a junior majoring in Economics and minoring Statistics.
+Eui Hyun is a junior majoring in Economics and minoring Statistics. asdf

 <!-- Please leave in the information below -->